pasiol/WilmaJSONReader/README.rst

 Usage
 -----

-Wilma JSON schema is quite complex to parse.
-Easiest is use some framework to parsing data, for example the MongoDB Aggregation Framework.
+The Wilma JSON schema is quite complex to parse.
+Easiest way utilize it is use some framework, for example the MongoDB Aggregation Framework.

 From git repo::